There are a number of ways that burns and scalds can be sustained, with some burns being severe and life-threatening.

 Burns can be caused by: Thermal (Dry), Thermal (Wet), Electrical, Chemical, Radiation, or Friction.

 1. STOP THE BURNING PROCESS AS QUICKLY AS POSSIBLE

 Stop moving immediately.
-Running will fan flames and make the fire worse.
+Running will fan the flames and make the fire worse.

-Fall to the ground, covering your face with your hands, and keep your face as far from the flames as possible.
+Fall to the ground, covering your face with your hands, and keeping your face as far from the flames as possible.

-Roll back and forth, again and again, until the flames are extinguished.
+Roll back and forth, again and again.
+Keep rolling until the flames are extinguished.

 2. CHECK THE SEVERITY OF THE BURN

 First-degree burns affect only the outer layer of skin.
 The burn site will appear red and dry, but with no blisters present.
 There will usually be an increase or decrease in normal skin colour.